MuhtasimTanmoy/notebook/Language/Rust/Rust.md

 ## Ownership

  - Ownership
     - The scope that will free the resource.
-Owned.
+    - Owned.

  - Mutable Reference
     - Can be only one.
-No one can Read and write.
+No one can Read and write another.
     - Exclusive access.
     - No responsibility to free.
 Only borrowing it.
-Exclusive.

  - Immutable Reference
     - No modification.
 Multiple read.
 Shared.